RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/devicemanager.md

 required: No
 default value: `True`
 format: `True`, `False`, or a string to be matched against `conditional_config`
-description: Specifies if process may be started  (`True` or `False` will enable or disable the process.
-See `conditional_config` below for how a string value gets evaluated.)
+description: Specifies if process may be started. `True` or `False` will enable or disable the process.
+See `conditional_config` below for how a string value gets evaluated.

 parameter: `conditional_config`
 required: No
 default value: `/etc/redhawk/rh.cond.cfg`
 description: Allows conditional startup of processes based on the `enable` parameter and the contents of this conditional config.
-(If the value `enable` is a string, the process will start only if there is a line in the `conditional_config` file that has that exact content; otherwise, the process is skipped.
+If the value `enable` is a string, the process will start only if there is a line in the `conditional_config` file that has that exact content; otherwise, the process is skipped.
 For example, `enable="type=primary"` causes the `conditional_config` file to be examined for a line equal to `type=primary` when starting a process on the host.
-If there is no `type=primary` line in the file, the process is skipped.)
+If there is no `type=primary` line in the file, the process is skipped.

 parameter: `priority`
 required: No